Factbox: German companies sign contracts with Chinese partners

 BASF (BASFn.DE)

-BASF signed a Memorandum of Understanding with Guangdong Province to investigate the possibility of building a highly-integrated “Verbund” chemical production site there, BASF said.
+BASF signed a Memorandum of Understanding (MoU) with China’s Guangdong Province to look at building a highly-integrated “Verbund” chemical production site there, BASF said.

 The site would be BASF’s largest investment and would be operated under its sole responsibility, it said.
 The investment is estimated to reach up to $10 billion by completion of the project around 2030, it added.

 BMW (BMWG.DE)